 The digital work is all in Photoshop, which we prefer cos stuff can get a bit murkier — crisp edges get a little blurred and it feels a little warmer for us to work that way.
 So the end result, even though it’s created digitally can have a memory of something tactile.
 We started working together doing screen printed posters so the end result was a hand-pulled print but these days a good majority of what we make is printed digitally.

 Sonny’s working on a solo exhibition (‘Sex Mission, Sex Metal Hands.
 Watch Out For The Cops.’) of paintings at the moment and that kind of end result is something we’re both keen to pursue more, but when we’re working on a job the constraints of deadlines and budgets mean our end result is usually digital.
-Paper cuts is something Sonny’s had a muck around with but we’ve not had the time or right job to do more with it.
+Paper cuts are something Sonny’s had a muck around with but we’ve not had the time or right job to do more with it.

 I’ve seen some of your pencil sketches and it’s awesome to see the works in progress.
 Does every job start off with pencil sketches?
 Do you work on a color palette before you start a job?
 What’s the process of going from, ‘Hey!
 New job!’ to turning in the final product?

 A lot start that way.
-There’s a bunch of work we do that’s more design oriented – logos or more commercial work with a more prescriptive brief, but illustration wise we usually start with sketches.
+There’s a bunch of work we do that’s more design-oriented – logos or more commercial work with a more prescriptive brief, but illustration wise we usually start with sketches.

-Lately Sonny’s providing a lot of sketches that are more realised and complete – in the past there might have been 4 or 5 fragments of images that were edited and put together and built into a new imagery on the computer.
-Lately we feel happier with jobs where the pencils get to a more completed point before they get onto the computer.
+Lately, Sonny’s providing a lot of sketches that are more realised and complete – in the past there might have been 4 or 5 fragments of images that were edited and put together and built into a new imagery on the computer.
+Lately, we feel happier with jobs where the pencils get to a more completed point before they get onto the computer.